 Also, long-tail keywords not only have a lower CPC but also a much higher CR (conversion rate).
 That’s simply because people that search for long-tail terms tend to have a much higher purchase intent than the ones that search for short-tail keywords.

 There are several ways to find long-tail keywords.
 The easiest way is probably by looking at Google’s “searches related to…”.
 You can simply type in your primary search term in the Google search box and scroll down to the bottom of the search results.
 Then you’ll see a number of related searches that will make great long-tail keywords.

 Google Trends is another keyword research tool that can help you find out whether the interest for a specific keyword is falling or growing.
-You’ll be able to see the interest for a keyword over time and find out which particular keywords are queried on a frequent basis.
+You’ll be able to see the interest for a keyword over time and find out which particular keywords are frequently searched.

 If you’re interested in discovering other ways of finding long-tail keywords check out this guide.

 Extensions expand your ad with additional information, making them more appealing and visible.
 So basically, as your ads offer more information, users are more likely to click on them.

 Ultimately, this means you’re not only going to improve your CTR but also lower your CPC.
 For that reason, it’s a good practice to use all the extensions relevant to your business goals.